diffkemp/diffkemp/README.md

 - [Simple program](docs/examples/simple_program.md): Example of using DiffKemp on a very simple program (contains a few lines of code) to understand how to use DiffKemp, what it does, and what it gives us as a result.
+- [Library](docs/examples/musl_library.md): Example of using DiffKemp
+  on a more complex program, specifically on the musl C library.
+We will learn how to compare complex `make`-based projects and how to use the result viewer.

 ## How does it work?